dataresearchcenter/investigraph-etl/README.md

 # investigraph

-**Research and implementation of an ETL process for a curated and up-to-date public and open-source data catalog of frequently used datasets in investigative journalism.**

-Using [prefect.io](https://www.prefect.io/) for ftm pipeline processing
+**An ETL framework for building datasets in the [FollowTheMoney](https://followthemoney.tech) format for investigative journalism and research.**

 [Documentation](https://dataresearchcenter.github.io/investigraph/)